 Beginning early in the XXth century, Chinese linguists developed schemes for the simplification of the writing system so as to promote popular literacy.
 Simplified characters are the fruit of these efforts.

-The system of "simplified characters," that is to say, the corpus of both modified and unmodified characters that makes up the standard writing system of China today, was first promulgated in a tentative draft in 1956.
+The modern system of "simplified characters," that is to say, the corpus of both modified and unmodified characters that makes up the standard writing system of China today, was first promulgated in a tentative draft in 1956.
 For the next decade or so, much publishing made use of mixed simplified and traditional type fonts that conformed to neither the new standard nor traditional usage.
 That transitional stage did not outlive the destruction of the publishing industry during the Cultural Revolution.

-Today virtually all publishing conforms to the new standard except when the intended audience is Chinese outside of China.
+Today, except in Taiwan and Hong Kong, virtually all publishing conforms to the new standard except when the intended audience is Chinese outside of China.